devleaks/cockpitdecks-docs/docs/Button.md

 The above definition creates a button named MATER WARNING, that will be placed at position 2 on the deck.
 The button can be pushed, and when pushed, it will trigger the command `sim/annunciator/clear_master_warning`.
 The button will display the status of the `AirbusFBW/MasterWarn` value in the simulator.
 The button is an animation.
 If the value in the simulator is true (i.e. not zero), the animation will run and display a blinking red text message.
 The text will blink at a rate of 2 seconds.
 If the value is false, the button will not display anything.

-The following section describe button definition attributes that are common to all buttons, what ever they do and represent.
+The following Sections describe button definition attributes that are common to all buttons, what ever they do and represent.

 The button *Activation* page describes attributes specific to *what a button will trigger or do* when used.

 The button *Representation* page describes attributes specific to the *feedback* given by the button on the deck, be it an iconic image to display, a led to turn on or off, or a sound to emit.

-# Button (Common) Attributes
+# Common Button Attributes

-## Button Index
+## Index

+**Mandatory**.
+There is no default value.

 Each «Button» on a deck is designated by its [[Button Index|Index]].
 On a given Page, the Index of a button must be unique on that Page since it addresses a very precise key, knob or slider on the deck.
 Depending on the model of deck, buttons have  [[Button Index|coded named index]].
 On a simple deck with a number of similar keys, the index of a button is its ordering number: 0, 1, 2... until the number of keys is reached.
 On a more complex deck, with button and knobs, knobs may be indexed with name like knob0, knob1, knob2... until the number of knobs is reached.
-The Index of a button is a mandatory parameter of the Button definition.
-There is no default value.

-## Button Name
+## Name

 Optional.
 A button can be named.
 The name of a button on a page must be unique.
 If more than one button have the same name, an error is reported and the definition of the button is ignored.